-This policy memorandum (PM) amends the AFM to provide guidance on whether an "adoption" is valid for immigration purposes.
+This policy memorandum (PM) amends the Adjudicator's Field Manual (AFM) to provide guidance on whether an "adoption" is valid for immigration purposes.

 Scope

 Unless specifically exempted herein, this PM applies to and is binding on all U.S. Citizenship and Immigration Services (USCIS) employees.